nitzel/discord-tak-bot/readme.md

 ### TODO
 - [ ] Commands to create and configure games
-  - [ ] Move game to private channel that are just created for these games
+  - [x] Move game to private channel that are just created for these games
+    - [ ] Clean up code
-  - [ ] Maintain multiple games, one per channel
+  - [x] Maintain multiple games, one per channel
+    - [ ] Clean up code
   - [ ] Create certain gamestate from PTN as a starting point for the game
-- [ ] Let users only play their own color
+- [x] Let users only play their own color
 - [ ] If a move fails the board may be left in a half-way state
   - This can happen when moving a stack and part of that is dropping stones on standing/cap stones.
 This aborts the move but it doesn't undo what has already happened.
 - [ ] Persist game state between restarts